alisaghilutfi/Business-Intelligence-Projects/README.md

 # 📊 Power BI Projects Portfolio

 Welcome to my Power BI Projects Portfolio!
 This repository showcases a collection of real-world Power BI projects developed across diverse domains, including healthcare, sales, e-commerce, and more.
-Each project demonstrates my expertise in data analysis, data modeling, and creating insightful, interactive dashboards.
+It has been tried to demonstrate expertise in data analysis, data modeling, and creating insightful, interactive dashboards.

 ---